Data Compression: How page compression works

 Compression requirements

 Data compression is available in SQL Server 2008 & newer.
-It is an Enterprise Edition feature–if you’re using Standard Edition or Express, then you’re out of luck.
+It was introduced as an Enterprise Edition feature–if you were using Standard Edition or Express, then you were out of luck.
+Starting with SQL Server 2016 SP1 (thus all currently-supported versions), data compression is available across all Editions.
 There are benefits & costs to using data compression–as with anything, make sure you understand it before you implement it.

 How page compression saves space